Dxnxex/TheXPersonal/README.md

 <h3> Xanril Armor </h3>
 LARGE BLOCK ONLY <br>
 Ultra durable, ultra heavyweight, normal price. <br>
-Good for bases, because of weight of block you can´t take off, like with other blocks.
+Good for bases, because of weight of block you can´t take off easily, like with other blocks.